All My Children: 2000s

 The most notable return was Cady McClain's return as show heroine Dixie Cooney Martin.
 The news of her return spread just two weeks before she reappeared on the series.
 In an unpopular and controversial move by the series, the writers chose to kill off Dixie in January 2007 only a year after her return.
 The character's death was the result of the Satin Slayer storyline where she is unintentionally murdered in place of character Babe Carey.

 Another prominent return to the series occurred on February 9, 2007, when Susan Pratt returned as Barbara Montgomery.
 Pratt made her last appearance in July of that year.
 That same month, McTavish was fired as head writer, reportedly due to viewer criticism about her storylines.
 On May 21, 2007, James Harmon Brown and Barbara Esensten were announced as the new head writers of All My Children.
-The duo wrote for Days of Our Lives, One Life to Live, Dynasty and Port Charles, and created and wrote for The City.
+The duo wrote for Guiding Light, Days of Our Lives, One Life to Live, Dynasty and Port Charles, and created and wrote for The City.

 On December 12, 2007, ABC revealed Rebecca Budig would be returning to the series as Greenlee Smythe; the return was one of the most widely reported in daytime television history, attracting mainstream media attention such as the Associated Press and New York Daily News.
 Budig's return was overshadowed by controversy when news of Sabine Singh's reportedly unfair treatment as a Greenlee recast in order to bring Budig back incited viewer outrage.

 On December 25, 2007, Soap Opera Digest reported the return of fan favorites Debbi Morgan and Darnell Williams as Jesse Hubbard and Angie Baxter.
 Morgan returned on January 18, 2008, and Williams on January 25, 2008.
 In April 2008, it was announced that Laurence Lau would briefly reprise the role of Greg Nelson for Jesse and Angie's much anticipated wedding.
 On May 21, 2008, Charles Pratt, Jr., former co-head writer for General Hospital, was announced as a replacement for Brown and Esensten amid record low ratings.
 On November 6, 2008, All My Children aired a special episode in which veterans share their stories unscripted.
 On November 12, 2008, the show celebrated its 10,000th show with a special appearance by Nixon and a special tribute to Myrtle Fargate (as portrayed by Eileen Herlie who had recently died).
 On December 19, 2008, a special episode ran for Herlie, showing clips from the past.

 On February 16, 2009, All My Children made daytime history with the nuptials of Reese Williams and Bianca Montgomery, the first legal same-sex marriage in American daytime television.
 After departing the show in February 2005, Riegel continued to return to the series for limited guest appearances, but permanently left the role in 2010.